Walmart Self Checkout Removing – Fact Check

 Walmart Removing Self Checkout – Fact Check

-Seems to be a popular topic considering it is generally referencing less than 10 store.
-You see nice headline when you search and then the articles talks about two or three stores removing out of thousands.
+Seems to be a popular topic considering as far as major retail goes it is generally referencing less than 10 stores.
+You see nice “grabby” headlines when you search and then the articles opens with example of two or three stores removing out of thousands.
 Retail Dive for example.
 It’s popularity is due to traffic audience tendencies and catering to that audience in order to gain higher advertising rates.
 To a large extent most of the audience is media in fact and irrelevant to a buying audience.
 A buying audience might be small grocer wanting to compare problems with NCR versus Fujitsu.
 Both of those companies have big clouds over their heads in one way or another.

 The usual questions are: